-All of our director nominees, other than Mr. Spaulding, are independent (if all of our nominees are elected 88.9% of the Board will be independent).
+All of our director nominees, other than Mr. Spaulding, are independent (if all of our nominees are elected 90% of the Board will be independent).
 Mr. Spaulding is our President and Chief Executive Officer ("CEO") and therefore is not independent.
 We assess independence on the basis of applicable Canadian securities laws.
-For more information on Board independence, please see "Statement of Corporate Governance Practices - Independence of the Board" and for more information on the independence of the Chair of the Board, please see "Statement of Corporate Governance Practices - Independence of Corporate Governance Practices - Independence of the Chair of the Board".
+For more information on Board independence, please see "Statement of Corporate Governance Practices - Independence of the Board" and for more information on the independence of the Chair of the Board, please see "Statement of Corporate Governance Practices - Independence of the Chair of the Board".